fvaleri/strimzi-debugging/sessions/006/README.md

 ```

 Deploy the Kafka cluster with our brand new volumes, wait for the cluster to be ready, and try to consume some data.

+> [!IMPORTANT]
-**Note that we adjust the storage size in Kafka custom resource, and set the previous `clusterId` in the Kafka CR status.**
+> We adjust the storage size in Kafka custom resource, and set the previous `clusterId` in the Kafka CR status.
-To speed up log recovery and partition synchronization, we can also tune recovery threads and replica fetchers.
+> To speed up log recovery and partition synchronization, we can also tune recovery threads and replica fetchers.

 ```sh
 $ cat sessions/001/install/001-broker-pool.yaml \